awslabs/gluonts/docs/tutorials/data_manipulation/dataframesdataset.md

 As described above, we can also use a list of single time series dataframes.
 Even dict of dataframes or a single long-formatted-dataframe with multiple time series can be used and is described below.
-So, lets create multiple time series and train the model using those.
+So, let's create multiple time series and train the model using those.